 If your income is from one employer, your tax return will be less complicated.

-You can lodge your return yourself online for free using myTax, the ATO's free online tool.
+You can lodge your return yourself online for free using myTax, the ATO's free online tax return.
 You need a myGov account linked to the ATO to lodge online.

 If you work for yourself